-Dock water hoses can be seen connected to lots of boats in marinas, particularly where people live aboard.
-A hose connects from a dock faucet to a pressure reducing inlet on the boat and pressurizes the boat’s water system.
+Dock water hoses can be seen connected to lots of boats in marinas.
+A water hose connects to a dock faucet and a pressure reducing inlet on the boat.
+This reduces municipal water pressure, usually around 60lbs, to about 35lbs and pressurizes the boat’s water system.

 My thoughts turned to how to make a fail-safe system, because there was no accounting for internal failures.
 We always switched the water off on the dock when we left the boat, but that's not foolproof, because it’s easy to forget.